bgrissin/K8S-Cassandra/cassandra-local/README.md

     cassandra-0   1/1       Running   0          2h        10.244.1.55     cassandra3
     cassandra-1   1/1       Running   0          2h        10.244.2.131   cassandra2

-unlike when using the PX volumes, this statefulset does not make use of persistant claims and persistant volumes that PX dynamically creates upon request.
-Instead this statefulset makes use of volumes that are preconfigured out of band to align to the statefulset parameters needed for any Cassandra POD that may be started on each host.
+This statefulset makes use of the local volumes that were created and preconfigured in the K8S create steps performed earlier.
+The volumes created align to the statefulset volume parameters defined within the Cassandra statefulset defintion file called cassandra-statefulset.yaml.

-Choose from one of the 2 hosts running cassandra (NODE cassandra2 or 3) and lets download some test data that we can use to load into cassandra
+SSH to the cassandra2 host running cassandra (NODE cassandra2 or 3) and lets download some test data to our local volume /var/lib/cassandra that we can use to load directly into cassandra

-    root@cassandra2:~/$ curl -o raw_weather_data.csv https://raw.githubusercontent.com/killrweather/killrweather-data/master/data/raw_weather_data.csv
+    root@cassandra2:~/$ curl -o /var/lib/cassandra/raw_weather_data.csv https://raw.githubusercontent.com/killrweather/killrweather-data/master/data/raw_weather_data.csv

 Here is a snip of what the file looks like, and there is approx. 16M of data in the download.
 I have added column headers as well